Guide to Federal Solar Panel Incentives

 August 8, 2021

-Solar rebates and incentives are an effective way to reward solar photovoltaic (PV) system owners for making an eco-friendly energy transition, while also giving prospects the final push they need to go green with a viable alternative to traditional electricity sourcing.
+Solar panel incentive and rebates are effective ways to reward solar photovoltaic (PV) system owners for making an eco-friendly energy transition.
+They also give prospects the final push they need to go green with a viable alternative to traditional electricity.

 Residential Solar Incentives

 If you install your solar panel system at a residence you own, then you’re eligible to claim the Residential Renewable Energy Tax Credit.

 The credit covers the labor costs for site preparation, assembly, installation and piping or wiring connection to your residence.
 If your tax liability is less than the tax credit, the excess credit will roll over to the following tax year.

 If it weren’t for another extension, via the Inflation Reduction Act, the credit would have expired in 2024.
 Fortunately, the Inflation Reduction Act increased and extended the credit to 30% through 2032.
 The credit is now set to reduce to 26% in 2033 and 22% in 2034, after which it will expire if Congress doesn’t renew it again.

 Notably, the taxpayer’s primary residence doesn’t have to be the location of the installation.